miaonaise/ABB-Summer-2017/FreeCAD/FreeCAD.md

 - Edit > Preferences > General > Output Window > _Select both boxes under_ Python interpreter > Apply > OK
 - View > Panels > Report view
 - View > Panels > Python console
+Whatever you do in the GUI it will output as a python command in the python console.
 ## Scripting
 Begin with studying a simple script of box.
 This script includes the essential code you need in order to run it in the command prompt.
 ```python